Almost mathematics, Persistence module, and Tamarkin category: -action on categories

 \subsection{Interleaving distance}

 For a category $\cC$ equipped with an $\arbR$-action, we can study the interleaving distance on the set of objects.
-The idea was systematically studied by \cite{Ks2018,asano2017persistence,Thickeningkernel,TPC,guillermouviterbo_gammasupport} etc. It has important applications in quantitative symplectic geometry in \textit{loc. cit.}, \cite{zhang2020quantitative,2020topological_persistence} and \cite{fukaya_distance}\footnote{Results therein are stated in terms of (complete) Novikov ring language, which is proven to be equivalent using APT.} (and some references therein) where the role of almost mathematics in symplectic geometry is first observed.
+The idea was systematically studied by \cite{Ks2018,asano2017persistence,Thickeningkernel,TPC,guillermouviterbo_gammasupport} etc. It has important applications in quantitative symplectic geometry in \textit{loc. cit.}, \cite{zhang2020quantitative,2020topological_persistence}, and \cite{fukaya_distance}\footnote{Results therein are stated in terms of the (complete) Novikov ring language, which is proven to be equivalent to the present language using APT.} (and some references therein) where the role of almost mathematics in symplectic geometry was first observed.